Bug Herding Explained

 Herder protocol

-You know from the bug handling manual that our final goal, when it comes to issues, is to get a trello card marked either as confirmed by dev or feature.
+You know from the bug handling manual that our goals, when it comes to issues, are to get a card reported, and later either marked as fixed or intended.
 As bug herders, we have more detailed responsibilities.
 We follow issues from the moment they are found to the public release in which they are resolved — and beyond.

-- Report all issues to the relevant developer group, not forgetting to include the trello link and an #issue_tag (the same way we do in questions).
+- Report all issues to the relevant developer group, not forgetting to include the card link (the same way we do in questions).

-- Find all the requested info and add it to the card, move it to the Reviewed & Reported list, add a comment about this to the card so that we know when this happened.
+- Find all the requested info and add it to the card, change its status to Reported, add a comment about this to the card in the Additional Info (only for team) field so that we know when this happened.

-- Check issues that are marked as fixed (are they?) and add relevant comments.
+- Check issues that are marked as Fixed in beta (are they?) and add relevant comments.
+When the card status is changed to Fixed in beta, users will see its status as Fix coming.

-- Whenever a new version is out, mark issues as fixed and comment with the version number.
+- Whenever a new version is out, mark issues as Fixed in store and add the version number in the relevant field.

 Herder goals